-I hope you really enjoy not only working up this pattern but adding beautiful hand made accessory to your fashion wardrobe.
+I hope you really enjoy not only working up this pattern but adding a beautiful hand made accessories to your fashion wardrobe.
 I love being able to bring you awesome crochet content, will you please help keep this possible?
 Pinning this post, sharing with friends, and favoriting on Ravelry is a great way to support a small business.

 Yarn for clutch:

 Patons Classic Wool Worsted: (affiliate link)

 Winter White 1 skein

 Possible Yarn Substitutions (check gauge):